EventStore/documentation/docs/server/v20/server/projections/user-defined-projections.md

 <!-- ## Overview -->

-You write user defined projections in JavaScript.
+You create user defined projections in JavaScript.
 For example, the `my_demo_projection_result` projection below counts the number of `myEventType` events from the `account-1` stream.
 It then uses the `transformBy` function to change the final state:

 ```javascript
 options({